Photos by Gregory Koch, Stadium Journey

 While most CRCBL stadiums are very basic, Shirley Povich Field could easily be a minor league stadium if not for the small size.
 Other than a few bleachers down the right-field line, all seats are chairbacks and have an excellent view of the action.
 The stands only go about five rows up, so every seat will get you close to the action.
 A scoreboard in left-centerfield shows the linescore and count as well as the time and temperature.
 The only major downside of the stadium layout is that the sun sets in centerfield and will be in your eyes for the first few innings.

 As for the gameday experience, that is also comparable to the minor leagues.
 There is often pregame music on the concourse and there will typically be multiple first pitches by special guests.
-Once the game starts, the experience is every bit what you would see at a higher level – between innings contests on the field, music over the PA system during breaks in the action, and the usual sound effects you would hear at a minor league game ranging from organ music (recorded, not from a real organ at the ballpark) to the sound of broken glass after foul balls.
-Uniquely, the sound of a train whistle (the “Big Train”) is played over the PA system after the Big Train makes a good play.
+Once the game starts, the experience is every bit what you would see at a higher level.
+Between innings, there will be contests on the field or promos over the PA system.
 There is a costumed mascot named Homer, who is a dog and can be seen roaming the crowd during the game.

 Shirley Povich Field is located in Cabin John Park, which is operated by Montgomery County.
-There is an ice rink and some recreational fields located in the immediate vicinity of the stadium, all part of the park.
-A shopping center is located across the street which includes a Five Guys, a taco place, and a number of other shops.
+There is an ice rink and some recreational fields located near the stadium, all part of the park.
+A shopping center is located across the street which includes a Five Guys, a taco place, and several other shops.
 There are several hotels on Democracy Boulevard a couple of miles from the stadium, and Cabin John Park also has a campground for those visitors to the area looking to stay in a more natural environment.

-Washington, D.C. is a short Metro ride away and features various museums, monuments, and other sites.
-Whether it’s visiting the Smithsonian or taking a walk along the National Mall, there is something to do for everyone in or nation’s capital, and most of it is free.
-Just keep in mind if you want to visit the Capitol or White House, you will need to book those tours in advance.
+Washington, D.C. is a short Metro ride away and features various museums, monuments, and other sites, although you will need to drive to a nearby station and park first.
+Whether it’s visiting the Smithsonian or taking a walk along the National Mall, there is something to do for everyone in our nation’s capital, and most of it is free.

 Fans 5

 The Big Train consistently ranks at the top of the Cal Ripken League in attendance, and it isn’t even close.
-The Big Train average over 500 fans per game, which may not seem like much, but the next-closest team averages only 327.
-Considering Shirley Povich Field is pretty small, it can get very full here, especially on a Saturday night.
-A Big Train game is something for the whole Bethesda community to enjoy.
+The Big Train average over 500 fans per game, which may not seem like much, but it puts the stadium near capacity and all the other teams struggle to draw even half that.
+The crowd is a mix of longtime fans, young families, and everyone in between.
+It is truly the community affair that the team's founders envisioned.

 Fans are knowledgeable about the Big Train and passionate.
 Most of them stay for the whole game even as the hour gets late and the score isn’t particularly close.
 A lot of them can be seen wearing their own Big Train gear.
 Games here are often family affairs with lots of small children in attendance, but you get some older people as well, many of whom have been following the team since its inception in 1999.